itsubaki/reval/README.md

 # reval

- - Evaluation metrics for ranking and retrieval
+ - Evaluation metrics for retrieval and summary